Loki (Marvel Comics): Siege

 Loki was present at the Cabal when Norman Osborn denied to bring Namor to Doctor Doom.
 When the Doombot posing as Doctor Doom unleashed insect-like robots, Loki advised the Hood to take flight.
 Following Osborn's talk with the President, Loki advised to recreate an incident similar to the Stamford Incident that would bring about the invasion upon Asgard.

-He then revealed a plot to Osborn that would take advantage of Volstagg's presence in Chicago.
-Since Volstagg had gone for adventures like Thor, the U-Foes could attack him and destroy a packed Soldier Field during an American football game, killing thousands while Osborn and he watched in astral form.
-Loki then warned Balder about Osborn's impending attack on Asgard, claiming that he had tried to convince Osborn not to attack. killing the Asgardian who actually prophesied the attack and sending Heimdall's chamber beneath Asgard so he could not warn the Asgardians in time.
+He then reveals a plot to Osborn that would take advantage of Volstagg's presence in Chicago.
+Since Volstagg has gone for adventures like Thor, the U-Foes could attack him and destroy Soldier Field during an American football game, killing thousands while Osborn and he watched in astral form.
+Loki then warns Balder about Osborn's impending attack on Asgard, claiming that he had tried to convince Osborn not to attack. killing the Asgardian who actually prophesied the attack and sending Heimdall's chamber beneath Asgard so he could not warn the Asgardians in time.
 Loki, when Osborn called out for his aid, sent the Hood and his diminished syndicate as reinforcements to help Osborn's forces against the Avengers.
 Loki later appeared to Balder, telling him that he would have simply pardoned Thor instead of banishing him if he had not wanted the throne of Asgard for himself.
 Balder later banished Loki from Asgard.